The CSU East Bay University Libraries Newsletter, Winter 2015

 We will have a variety of board games, card games, video games, any games!
 Learn a new game, or show someone your favorite game.
 Make sure to bring your Nintendo 3DS if you want to get some StreetPasses!

-Details: Saturday, Nov.
-16th from 12 – 3 PM, in the Biella Room in the Library.
+Details: Wednesday, Nov.
+12th from 12 – 3 PM, right behind the Reference Desk in the Library.